 Any diet which promotes health and well-being also has the goal to regulate one’s blood glucose levels.
-Chronic high blood glucose levels after meals are dangerous, because they can cause severe damage to one’s body.
+Chronic high blood glucose levels after meals are dangerous because they can cause severe damage to one’s body.
 This includes the vital organs and blood vessels.

 The hepatocytes (liver cells), through using a large array of enzymes, start by converting any excess glucose into glycogen.
-Which is then stored short-term into the muscle tissue and liver.
+Which is then stored short-term in the muscle tissue and liver.
 When one is in need of it, this glycogen is quickly transformed back into glucose and then released into one’s blood.

 This is for maintaining normal blood glucose levels.
 It’s also for providing the necessary energy for the cells of one’s body between meals.
 There is a maximum storage capacity of glycogen in one’s liver and muscle tissue.
-So, any surplus glucose is transformed into triglycerides and stored long-term into fat-storage cells (adipocytes).
+So, any surplus glucose is transformed into triglycerides and stored long-term in fat-storage cells (adipocytes).

 Insulin stimulates this process as well.
 So, basically, when we consume a meal based on carbs, our blood sugar and blood triglycerides increase.
 The problem is that if those sugar levels are chronically elevated, they stimulate cell adaptation, which makes those cells less sensitive to insulin.

 Which causes the pancreas to secrete even more insulin in an effort to lower those heightened blood sugar levels.
-This is called ‘loss of insulin sensitivity’ or ‘insulin resistance’ – namely, when one needs more insulin than usual to successfully deal with blood sugar.
+This is called ‘loss of insulin sensitivity or ‘insulin resistance’ – namely when one needs more insulin than usual to successfully deal with blood sugar.

 There are plenty of diets out there for regulating those levels by moderating one’s intake of carbs and opting for low glycemic food options.
 But we need to understand that blood sugar responses are impacted by something more than just carb quantity and quality.